kosamad/little-explorers/README.md

 The main holidays page presents users with a comprehensive collection of all holidays listed on the site, each displayed as an informative card featuring essential details such as the title, region, occupancy, and holiday type.
 Leveraging Jinja templating and database data, this information is seamlessly auto-populated.
 Each card allows a user to navigate to the full page review using either the magnifying glass icon or clicking the main image.

 Users enjoy the flexibility of searching (case insensitive) through posts using keywords found within the reviews or holiday types.
 This dynamically updates the page to display only relevant holidays matching the search criteria.
 In cases where no search results are found, users are promptly notified with a flash message.
+Additionally, the clear button removes any search criteria, allowing for a fresh search if needed.

 Additionally, users can opt for a map view of the holidays if preferred.
 A prominent button facilitates easy navigation to this section.
 During a search, the map pins are dynamically updated to exclusively display the searched holidays, ensuring a synchronised experience between search results and map visualisation.